-1) Sell the vision.
+1) Sell vision.
 People experience great personal fulfillment from jobs that are meaningful to them.
 Give candidates a clear picture of what the organization is trying to accomplish and how that will make a difference in people's lives.
-The satisfaction gained from being a part of your company's mission may appeal more strongly than any compensation and benefit package.
+The satisfaction gained from being a part of your company's mission may appeal more strongly than any compensation and benefits package.

-2) Sell the culture.
+2) Sell culture.
 At its essence, organizational culture can be distilled to a shared set of values.
 These values inform decisions and guide behaviors at all levels.
 If your organization has clearly defined values and adheres to them strictly, a discussion of those values will be valuable to the interview process.
 Candidates whose values are in alignment with your culture will happily contribute to the growth of the company.
-Candidates who do not share the organization's values will likely struggle and expend energy in pursuit of their own agendas, threatening productivity and morale.
+Candidates who do not share the organization's values will likely struggle and expend energy in pursuit of their agendas, threatening productivity and morale.

-3) Sell the management.
-A company's culture is also determined by the personalities of its leaders and managers.
+3) Sell management.
+A company's culture determined by the personalities of its leaders and managers.
 If the candidate will be reporting to a manager or executive who is highly regarded in the organization, expounding upon this individual's strengths and talents may inspire a candidate to accept the position.
 Employees will engage and produce at higher levels for people they respect and admire than for people they distrust and fear.
 Through teaching, great bosses may also help employees to be even more effective in their work.

-4) Sell the potential.
+4) Sell potential.
 If your company has a defined, supported path for growth and career advancement, emphasize this.
 Let the candidate know what resources will be available to him or her to enhance education and skills.

-In the absence of formal resources for career development, look inside the organization for examples of workers who have risen through the ranks on their own.
+Look inside the organization for examples of workers who have risen through the ranks on their own.
 Their stories can be powerful testimonials to an aligned organization that rewards excellence and effort.

 In addition to being a powerful tool for engaging candidate interest, "selling" your company's strong points establishes a foundation for retaining talent over the long term.
-The individual who begins employment with a strong understanding of the organization's values, culture, management and opportunities for growth is properly positioned for sustained success.
+The individual who begins employment with a strong understanding of the organization's values, culture, management, and opportunities for growth is positioned for sustained success.